ciaranmurphy10/pands-project/README.md

 # Visual Analysis

-Charts provide a visual way of analysing a data set, and can provide insights that might otherwise be difficult to infer.
-There are a number of different charts that we can use to represent the variables in the Iris data set.
+Charts provide a visual way of analysing a dataset, and can provide insights that might otherwise be difficult to infer.
+There are a number of different charts that we can use to represent the variables in the Iris dataset.
 The ones that we will examine are histograms, KDE plots, scatter plots, and a pair plot.

 ## Histograms